-A continuation and development of the ideas and practices investigated in MADT.315, students will engage in a personal investigation of performance and installation forms using interactive video and audio elements.
+MADT.415 - Audio and Video for Performance and Installation II 3 Credits engage in a personal investigation of performance and installation forms using interactive video and audio elements.
 The course comprises individualized investigation and study guided and facilitated by faculty resources.